532d Training Squadron

 The 532d Training Squadron is a United States Air Force unit, assigned to the 82nd Training Group at Vandenberg Space Force Base, California.
 The squadron was first activated in 1942 as the 532d Bombardment Squadron.
 After training in the United States, it moved to England and engaged in strategic bombing campaign against Germany with Boeing B-17 Flying Fortress bombers.
 In the European Theater of Operations, it earned two Distinguished Unit Citations.
 It returned to the United States after the war and was inactivated.
 The squadron was activated briefly in the reserves from 1947-1949, but was not fully manned or equipped.

 From 1963 to 1986, the squadron stood alert with LGM-25C Titan II intercontinental ballistic missiles as the 532d Strategic Missile Squadron.
 It assumed its current training mission in 1994.

 Mission

-The mission of the unit is to conduct training for the nation's space and intercontinental ballistic missile (ICBM) operations and ICBM and air launched cruise missile (ALCM) maintenance forces.
+The mission of the unit is to conduct training for the nation's intercontinental ballistic missile (ICBM) operations and ICBM and air launched cruise missile (ALCM) maintenance forces.
 It trains electronic, electro- and missile-mechanical, facility, and spacelift maintenance technicians.